phealeyh/tracking-application/README.md

 - Set your location settings to 'on' found within your phone's settings before running the application.

-- Don't spam the 'start tracking' button found within the start tracking activity as this will create multiple worker threads running concurrently (trying to fix).

 Failure to do so will result in crashes and run-time exceptions.